haskell-org/summer-of-haskell/content/news/2019-08-26-gsoc-results.md

 I am a student at Summer of Haskell this year, and that's my final post.
 This post is written to sum up the work I've done.
-Although this post is a formal requirement of GSoC, I hope that this post is attractive to everyone.
+Although this post is a formal requirement of GSoC, I wanted to publish it here to reach a wider audience.

 # My proposal

 When you apply to Summer of Code, you write a proposal.
 The proposal is a document in which you describe your ideas on the chosen project.
 It should be a clear, detailed text with suggestions on every subtask.
-The proposal should also include a timeline, in which you estimate the time you spend on every subtask.
+The proposal should also include a timeline, in which you estimate the time you intend to spend on each of those subtasks.

 I chose [this](https://summer.haskell.org/ideas.html#algebraic-graphs) project for my summer.
 In my proposal, I drafted all the algorithms mentioned in the list and suggested a few more.
 I published this part of my proposal as a Github gist [there](https://gist.github.com/vasalf/c246171d8ebd784487624853566b8df2).

-I don't suggest this gist as an example of a good proposal.
-It's only a part of the document I submitted.
+I don't suggest this gist as a complete example of a good proposal: it's only a part of the document I submitted.
 You should also include some information about you, together with the timeline.
 Communication with your future mentors is also a significant part of the application.

 However, as I mentioned in
-[one of my previous posts](https://summer.haskell.org/news/2019-05-29-alga-introduction.html), another student is doing the part suggested in the ideas list.
-My task is to introduce bipartite graphs.
+[one of my previous posts](https://summer.haskell.org/news/2019-05-29-alga-introduction.html), another student ended up doing the part suggested in the ideas list.
+So my task is to introduce bipartite graphs.

 This task was my idea.
 I mentioned it in my proposal.
 I meant that finding